TiagONTOP/QuantPerformancePortfolio/README.md

 I provide a structured, two-phase optimization service specifically designed for quant research and trading systems.

 - **Phase 1 — The Audit:**
-  A scoped engagement (typically 1 week).
+  A scoped engagement (up to 5 days).
   I profile the codebase (you give me), identify the top three bottlenecks, and deliver a **technical roadmap** for fixing them.

 - **Phase 2 — The Optimization:**